global-asp/asp-source/en/0312_curious-baby-elephant.md

 Where was Crocodile?

 ##
-“Hello,” said a stone
+"Hello," said a stone
 near the river bank.
-“Hello,” said Baby
+"Hello," said Baby
 Elephant.
-“Perhaps you can tell
+"Perhaps you can tell
 me what Crocodile eats
-for dinner?”
+for dinner?"

 ##
-“Bend down and I will
+"Bend down and I will
-tell you,” said the
+tell you," said the
 stone.
-“Lower, lower...”
+"Lower, lower..."
 So Baby Elephant bent
 down lower, until...

 ##
-“Snap!”
+"Snap!"
 Her nose was
 in the jaws of Crocodile.
-“Crocodile will eat you
+"Crocodile will eat you
-for dinner!” squawked
+for dinner!" squawked
 Crow.

 ##